marvinbernhardt/dos-calc/README.md

 ```

 By default RPATH is used for the location of libxdrfile, but you can turn it of using `-DUSE_RPATH=OFF`.
-If turned off, libxdrfile.so and libcjson.so.1 have to be in a standard directory or in `LD_LIBRARY_PATH`.
+If turned off, libxdrfile.so and libcjson.so.1 have to be in a standard directory or in `LD_LIBRARY_PATH` at runtime.

 When cmake is run with `-DDEBUG=ON` a lot of intermediate results will be printed during runtime.
 This will mostly be useful for small test systems.